Nothing beats an Agile Team.

 Agile Teams Are on the Train

-In SAFe, all Agile teams building and managing the solution are on the train and do not operate independently; they power the ART by collaborating to build increasingly valuable increments of working solutions.
+In SAFe, Agile teams building and evolving the solution are on the train and operate as a high performing team-of-teams.
+They power the ART by collaborating to build increasingly valuable increments of working solutions.
 A common framework governs and guides the train.
 They plan, demo, and learn together, as illustrated in Figure 3.
 This alignment enables teams to more independently explore, integrate, deploy, and release value.

 All teams attend PI Planning, where they mutually plan and commit to a set of PI objectives.
 Working towards a shared vision and roadmap, they collaborate on ways to achieve the objectives.
 Clear content authority roles facilitate the planning and execution process.
 The Product Owner is part of a larger Product Management team.
 The team’s individual Team Backlogs are driven in part by the Program Backlog.